Ichthyosis vulgaris: Associated conditions

 Many people with severe ichthyosis have problems sweating due to the buildup of scales on the skin.
 This may lead to problems such as "prickly itch", which results from the afflicted skin being unable to sweat due to the buildup of scales, or problems associated with overheating.
 The majority of people with vulgaris can sweat at least a little.
 Paradoxically this means most would be more comfortable living in a hot and humid climate.
 Sweating helps to shed scales, which improves the appearance of the skin and prevents "prickly itch".

-The dry skin will crack on digits or extremities and create bloody cuts.
-Skin is painful when inflamed and/or tight.
-For children and adolescents, psychological concerns may include inconsistent self-image, mood fluctuating due to cyclical outbreaks, tendency to addiction, possibility of social withdrawal when skin is noticeably infected, and preoccupation with appearance.
+The dry skin will crack on the digits or extremities and create bloody cuts.
+Skin is painful when inflamed, tight, or both.
+For children and adolescents, psychological concerns may include inconsistent self-image, mood fluctuations due to cyclical outbreaks, a tendency to addiction, the possibility of social withdrawal when skin is noticeably infected, and preoccupation with appearance.

 Strong air conditioning and excessive consumption of alcohol can also increase the buildup of scales.

 Over 50% of people with ichthyosis vulgaris have some type of atopic disease such as allergies, eczema, or asthma.
 Another common condition associated with ichthyosis vulgaris is keratosis pilaris (small bumps mainly appearing on the back of the upper arms).

 Genetics

-Ichthyosis vulgaris is one of the most common genetic disorders caused by a single gene.
-The disorder is believed to be caused by mutations to the gene encoding profilaggrin (a protein which is converted to filaggrin, which plays a vital role in the structure of the skin).
-Around 10% of the population have some detrimental mutations to the profilaggrin gene that is also linked to atopic dermatitis (another skin disorder that is often present with ichthyosis vulgaris).
-The exact mutation is only known for some cases of ichthyosis vulgaris.
+Ichthyosis vulgaris is a common genetic disorder caused by a single gene.
+This disorder is thought to happen because of changes in the gene responsible for making a protein called profilaggrin, which later turns into filaggrin.
+Filaggrin plays a crucial role in how our skin is built.
+About 10% of people have some gene changes in the profilaggrin gene, and this can also be linked to another skin problem called atopic dermatitis, which often occurs along with ichthyosis vulgaris.
+We know the exact gene changes responsible for ichthyosis vulgaris in some cases, but not all of them.

-It is generally considered to be an autosomal dominant condition, i.e., a single genetic mutation causes the disease and an affected person has a 50% chance of passing the condition on to their child.
-There is some research indicating it may be semi-dominant.
-This means that a single mutation would cause a mild case of ichthyosis vulgaris and mutations to both copies of the gene would produce a more severe case.
+Usually, ichthyosis vulgaris is considered a dominant condition, which means that just one gene change can lead to the disease, and someone with this change has a 50% chance of passing it on to their child.
+But there is some research suggesting it might be a bit more complex, where one gene change causes a mild form of the disease, and changes in both copies of the gene would cause a more severe case.

 Diagnosis

+Ichthyosis vulgaris is mainly diagnosed based on the clinical features of the patient mainly the physical exam findings and the personal and family histories.
+History of the age of the onset, and using family pedigree to clarify the pattern of inheritance can help to specify ichthyosis vulgaris among other types of ichthyoses.
+In some cases, it might be hard to clearly differentiate between ichthyosis vulgaris and other ichthyoses; a doctor can go request genetic testing or take a biopsy and make a histopathology examination, but even this test is still suggestive and not specific for ichthyosis vulgaris.